 Planning your camping holiday should be enjoyable, but how do you determine the perfect location when camping in France?
 The two main reasons to love camping in France are the gorgeous coastlines and the serene mountains.
-Whether you prefer the salty sea air or the quiet calm of towering peaks, France has something to offer everyone.
+Whether you prefer the salty French sea air or the quiet calm of towering peaks, France has something to offer everyone.

 Geographically speaking, France is the ideal European camping location.
-One of the largest countries in western Europe, it boasts numerous mountain ranges and over 3,000 kilometers of coastline.
+One of the largest countries in western Europe, it boasts numerous mountain ranges and over 3,000 kilometres of coastline.
 Add quaint villages, amazing food, and endless activities, it’s no wonder why camping enthusiasts have a difficult time choosing where to go first!